C.R.A.F.T.

 Tips to get started with craft cabinet organization

-Starting was the hardest part, at least for me.
-I’d been thinking about organizing this cabinet for literally a year!
+Starting is always the hardest part!
+I’d been thinking about organizing this cabinet for literally a year.

 1. This will likely take more than 1 day

-This craft organizing project took me about a week.
+First, understand this project will likely take longer than a day.
+It took me one entire week.
 I used a giant cardboard box to hold craft supplies I was unsure about so that we could still use our hallway.
 At the end of the week, I took all of the supplies out of the cardboard box and made final decisions.
 In the end, I used said box to donate tons of craft supplies to our local craft reuse store.
 (If your local, Austin Creative Reuse is amazing!)

 2. Start with a category you feel will be the easiest

 For me, that was paper.
 I used to be a scrapbooker, so I had tons of leftover 12×12 patterned paper that I hadn’t touched in years.
 I had one 5 tier paper holder already in the craft cabinet, and I wanted to minimize my collection to that organizer.
-Lay it all out in like piles so you know exactly what you have.
+Lay the paper into like piles so you know exactly what you have.
 Get rid of or donate what you haven’t used in years.

 3. Everything must come out

 You may notice things are mostly in things.
-Like, once upon a time, I tied to organize the crafting chaos, but it’s clearly out of control again.
+Once upon a time, I tied to organize the crafting chaos, but it’s clearly out of control again.
 I have no idea what I have, and honestly would rather run to Hobby Lobby for yellow felt then try to find it in this chaos.
 Everything must come out of the craft closet.
-Everything must come out of each container!
+Everything must come out of every container!

 4. Group like craft items together